 In light of these aims, there has been an outcrop of products aimed at creating a balanced oral microbiome and promoting oral health.
 To learn more, check out our post on 3 tips for maintaining oral health.

 6. Food is life, food is fuel, food matters too!

 In addition to all the new nutrigenomics, nutrigenetics, and nutrition research being done, there are many new diet recommendations and dietary products out on the market.
 Some of these are for weight loss, some are just hyped fads, and some can help with symptom management and disease control.
 Functional Medicine is a new view of medicine that adds a nutritional component often left out of modern medicine practice.

 There are also various resources that provide dietary recommendations based on the diseases you have.
 Personal Remedies is a great and free tool you can use to get personalized food lists based on combined disease lists.
-You can also check out our Food Spotlight series to read about the highlights surrounding foods in relation to specific autoimmune diseases, aiming to reduce or mitigate disease symptoms and severity.
+You can also check out our Food Spotlight series!
+It discusses the highlights surrounding foods in relation to specific autoimmune diseases, aiming to reduce or mitigate disease symptoms and severity.
 Click here for our food matters series!

 Lastly, what can you do?

 7. Experiment, explore, and take charge of your health journey!